DanRepik/api_foundry/readme.md

 #### Generated OpenAPI Schema

 The generated OpenAPI schema will include component schema objects representing the database tables and their columns.
-Primary keys will be marked with the `x-am-primary-key` attribute, and foreign key relationships will include references to related schemas with the `x-am-parent-property` attribute.
+Primary keys will be marked with the `x-af-primary-key` attribute, and foreign key relationships will include references to related schemas with the `x-af-parent-property` attribute.

 Here is an example of the generated schema for a table named `invoice`: